Modi Regime Turns IIOJK Into New Epicenter Of COVID-19: Wani - UrduPoint

 Modi Regime Turns IIOJK Into New Epicenter Of COVID-19: Wani

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Aug, 2020 ) :Veteran Hurriyat activist Altaf Hussain Wani on Saturday said the Indian Illegally Occupied Jammu and Kashmir (IIOJK) wabecoming the new epicenter of COVID-19 with no information available on COVID-19 cases as the entire region had been under military siege since August 5, 2019.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Aug, 2020 ) :Veteran Hurriyat activist Altaf Hussain Wani has said that the Indian Illegally Occupied Jammu and Kashmir (IIOJK) is becoming the new epicenter of COVID-19 with no information available on COVID-19 cases as the entire region has been under military siege since August 5, 2019.

 Wani said the poor healthcare system of the valley was tattered and outdated as only 18 ventilators were available for eight million people of the IIOJK.
 Moreover, the prolonged lockdown had left the masses out of food, life saving medicines, COVID treating drugs and critical medical equipment.